mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 * CV (including emails of three academic references).
 * Undergraduate and Graduate academic transcripts.
 * [Optional] Written work such as published paper(s), paper draft, or thesis.
-* [Optional] Personal statement (1 page max) focusing on the applicant’s background, challenges overcome, contributions to equity, diversity, and inclusion.
+* [Optional] Personal statement (1 page max) focusing on the applicant’s background, challenges overcome, and contributions to equity, diversity, and inclusion.

 ---